Reparo: Loss-Resilient Generative Codec for Video Conferencing: Evaluation

 \section{Evaluation}

-We evaluate \name using a version of an experimental video conferencing platform called Ringmaster~\cite{ringmaster} that has support for packet loss emulation and state-of-the-art FEC schemes.
-We describe our baselines and experimental setup in \Sec{eval setup}.
-We evaluate \name under network scenarios with random packet loss in \Sec{results}, and under packet losses induced by a rate-limited bottleneck link in \Sec{capacity-results}.
-We discuss \name's parameter choices and latency overheads in \Sec{eval others}.
+We evaluate \namereparo\ and compare to several baselines.
+We describe the baselines and experimental setup in \Sec{eval setup}.
+We evaluate baselines and \namereparo under network scenarios with random packet loss in \Sec{results}, and under packet losses induced by a rate-limited bottleneck link in \Sec{capacity-results}.
+We discuss \namereparo's parameter choices, latency overheads, and qualitative results in \Sec{eval others}.